 On January 10, 2022, the Company entered into definitive vessel purchase agreements with certain affiliates of ECO to acquire up to ten high-spec OSVs for an aggregate price of \$130.0 million.
 Pursuant to the purchase agreements, final payment and the transfer of ownership of each of the vessels occurred or will occur on the date of delivery and acceptance for such vessel following the completion of reactivation and regulatory drydockings completed by ECO.
 The Company took delivery of the first four vessels between May and December 2022.
 In November 2022, ECO exercised an option to terminate the vessel purchase agreements relating to the last four vessels.
 ECO refunded initial deposits of \$1.5 million and paid an additional amount equal to the deposits as a termination fee.
 These ECO vessels are U.S.-flagged, Jones Act-qualified, 280 class DP-2 OSVs with cargo-carrying capacities of circa 4,750 DWT.
-After accounting for such terminations and certain purchase price adjustments, the aggregate purchase price for the ECO Acquisitions #1 is \$80.6 million.
+After accounting for such terminations and certain purchase price adjustments, the aggregate purchase price for the ECO Acquisitions #1 is \$82.2 million.

-The Company currently expects to take deliveries of the remaining two vessels in the second quarter of 2023.
-As of December 31, 2022, the Company had paid \$56.2 million towards the purchase of the ECO vessels, including deposits totaling \$1.4 million for vessels yet to be delivered.
-The Company expects to incur an additional \$26.0 million for the remaining purchase price and \$2.1 million related to the outfitting and discretionary enhancement of the acquired and to-be-acquired vessels in the first half of 2023.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Capital Expenditures, Vessel Acquisitions and Related Commitments."
+The Company took delivery of the fifth vessel under ECO Acquisitions #1 in April 2023 and currently expects to take delivery of the remaining vessel in the second quarter of 2023.
+As of March 31, 2023, the Company had paid \$57.6 million towards the adjusted purchase price of the ECO Acquisitions #1 vessels, prior to the effect of the \$1.5 million termination fee paid by ECO.
+In addition, the Company has incurred \$3.8 million of costs associated with additional outfitting and discretionary enhancements of the six vessels through the first quarter of 2023.
+In April 2023, the Company paid \$12.4 million at closing of the fifth vessel under ECO Acquisitions #1, net of a \$1.4 million deposit paid to ECO in 2022.
+The Company currently expects to incur an additional \$13.7 million for the remaining purchase price, and pay \$1.5 million related to additional outfitting and discretionary enhancement of the second quarter of 2023.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Capital Expenditures."

 On December 22, 2022, the Company entered into a controlling purchase agreement with Nautical.
 Pursuant to the controlling purchase agreement, the Company will break out separate, individual vessel purchase agreements to acquire six high-spec OSVs from Nautical for an aggregate price of \$102.0 million.
 The Nautical vessels are U.S.-flagged, Jones Act-qualified, 280 class DP-2 OSVs with cargo-carrying capacities of circa 4,750 DWT.
 Nautical entered Chapter 11 bankruptcy in January 2023 and its plan of reorganization was confirmed on February 15, 2023.
 The controlling vessel purchase agreement was included as part of the plan of reorganization approved by the bankruptcy court.
-Payment of 10% of the purchase price for each vessel has been or will be paid upon arrival of such vessel to the shipyard and the remaining 90% is to be paid at closing and delivery of each vessel.
+Payment of 10% of the purchase price for each vessel has been or will be paid upon arrival of such vessel to the shipyard and the remaining 90% is to be paid at closing and delivery of each vessel following completion of reactivation and regulatory drydockings by ECO.
 We anticipate that the closing of the vessel purchases will occur one at a time in serial deliveries by April 2024.
-In addition to the aggregate purchase price of \$102.0 million, the Company expects to incur an additional \$8.0 million related to the outfitting and discretionary enhancement of these vessels.
-As of April 4, 2023, the Company has paid \$8.5 million in deposits for five of the six vessels to be acquired.
+In addition to the aggregate purchase price of \$102.0 million, the Company expects to incur an additional \$9.8 million related to the outfitting and discretionary enhancement of these vessels.
+As of May 12, 2023, the Company has paid a total of \$8.5 million in deposits for five of the six vessels to be acquired.